markets/awesome-ruby/README.md

 ## Admin Interface

 * [ActiveAdmin](http://activeadmin.info) - A Ruby on Rails framework for creating elegant backends for website administration.
 * [ActiveScaffold](https://github.com/activescaffold/active_scaffold) - ActiveScaffold provides quick and powerful user interfaces for CRUD (create, read, update, delete) operations for Rails applications.
 It's excellent for generating admin interfaces, managing Data-Heavy Applications, creating Widgets or for quick prototyping.
-ActiveScaffold is completly customizable and offers a bunch of additonal features including searching, pagination, layout control and overrides of fields, forms and templates.
+ActiveScaffold is completly customizable and offers a bunch of additional features including searching, pagination, layout control and overrides of fields, forms and templates.
 * [Administrate](https://github.com/thoughtbot/administrate) - A Rails engine that helps you put together a super-flexible admin dashboard, by Thoughtbot.
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
 * [Faalis](http://faalis.io) - A Rails engine which provides a robust platform to develop web applications.
 It contains a very simple yet powerful admin/dashboard interface too.